NeuralEnsemble/pype9/doc/source/index.rst

     installation
     command_line_interface
-    python_api
+    python_scripting
     getting_help

 .. [*] Designing the 9ML models used by the CLI currently requires
-       knowledge of one of the formats supported by the `NineML Python Library`_ (e.g.XML, JSON, YAML) and the `NineML specification`_, although a graphical UI is planned for the future.
+       knowledge of one of the formats supported by the `NineML Python Library`_ (e.g.XML, JSON, YAML) and the `NineML specification`_.
+However, a graphical UI is planned for the future.
 .. _NineML: http://nineml.net
 .. _`NineML Python Library`: http://nineml.readthedocs.io